skalarproduktraum/phd-thesis/chapters/interactive-ablation.md

 ### Biophysical Principles

-For the interaction of light with biological tissue, five different regimes, based on the applied power density are known:
+For the interaction of light with biological tissue, the five different regimes, based on the applied power density, are shown in table {@tbl:LaserInteractions}:

 | Regime | Power density ($\mathrm{W}/\mathrm{m}^2$) | Exposure time (s) |
 |:--|:--|:--|